 The Trading Market Signals Private Credit Redemption Monitor tracks how the largest semi-liquid private credit funds are handling investor withdrawal requests as redemption demand outruns the quarterly limits written into these vehicles.
-As of June 2, 2026, three of the largest funds tracked here enforced or hit their redemption caps in the first quarter of 2026, and the biggest non-traded business development company met just 45.8% of the requests it received.
+As of June 16, 2026, the pressure that built in the first quarter has carried into the second: Blackstone’s BCRED drew repurchase requests near 10% of shares against a 5% cap in its Q2 tender, and BlackRock’s flagship private credit fund exceeded its 5% cap for the first time since it launched in 2022.
+The first quarter of 2026 was the first on record in which redemptions from non-traded business development companies outpaced new sales.

 | Fund (size) | Manager | Structure | Quarterly cap | Latest request | Outcome | NAV signal | As of |